mbjenson/CosmicFox/README.md

 ## Implementation
 ### C++ Use
 The entire project is coded in C++.
-The IDE used was visual Studio 2019
+The IDE used was Visual Studio 2019

 ## World
 - This game uses a tile based system for the world.